dietertaotesting/tao-system-requirements/src/implementations/wordpress-plugin/tao-system-requirements/readme.md

 ```
 This creates a new archive `build/wp-plugin`, which will then be found from within WordPress.

+## Testing the implementation

 You can test the plugin by installing it on a random WordPress:

 - Create a random post
-- Paste the shortcuts in
+- Paste the shortcodes into the post

 They should all display different sections of the system requirements.
 Note there will be duplicates because some shortcodes are wrappers of multiple others.